2 young girls with bright blue t-shirts stand next a women in a matching t-shirt who is pointing towards a dinosaur skeleton on display

 • We recommend a light jacket because some of the exhibits can be cold.

 • A free camp t-shirt will be provided every Monday.
 All campers must wear their camp shirts every single day for security reasons.
-Additional shirts may be purchased at the Front Desk for $10.
+Additional shirts may be purchased at Group Visits for $15.

 You will always have access to your child.
 Here are some ways we do that: